liuweihanty/ChIP_analysis_tutorial/README.md

    * ### Broad Peak calling
    The only difference is we are using [SICER2](https://zanglab.github.io/SICER2/) instead of MACS2 for broad peak calling.
-Please see an demo in run_job_H3K27me3_broad_peak.sh for reference
+Please see an demo in run_job_H3K27me3_broad_peak.sh attached in this repo for reference